nsbgn/swayq/README.md

     ipc::subscribe(["window"]) |
     .container.name // empty

 The first argument to the program is the module to load.
-This defaults to [`tree`](./builtin/tree.jq), so that a formatted layout tree is generated when no arguments are provided.
+If none is provided, an overview of available modules is shown.

 Modules are searched for in the current working directory, `~/.config/swayq`, `~/.config/i3q`, `~/.jq` and `$ORIGIN/../lib/jq`.
 Please view the files in [`builtin/`](./builtin/) for detailed information on the builtin modules and the functions defined within.

-The second optional argument is a jq filter which is executed within the context of the module.
+If the module is a library, that is, if it only defines functions but no filter, then the second argument is a filter which is executed within the context of the module.
+In any case, all remaining arguments are available as `$ARGS` within the module.

 To run a `swayq` script within Sway or i3, add a line like this to your
 configuration: